 For this article, I decided to paint the miniatures with just the paints in the box.
 Without buying anything else, you can easily paint these miniatures up to the same “Battle Ready” standard.

 In some ways, the tutorial part of this post is for beginner painters.
 That said, if you aren’t a beginner, you may still get enjoyment out of the article.
+If you prefer videos, there is a video version of this post here, and embedded at the end of the article.

 If you want to see exactly what is in the box, check the link to the first part of the review.
 If you want to see how the miniatures paint up, keep reading!
 Keep in mind that I will be using only the paints and colours that come in this boxed set.